forbole/big-dipper-2.0-documentation/docs/cosmos-based/frontend/setup.md

 For a better understanding of what each section and field refers to, please read the [chain config reference](chain-config.md).

 :::info
-If you have more than one native token please insert it as the following `the base token needs [x] exponents to display the following token unit`
+If you have trouble understanding **tokenUnits** please insert it as the following `the base token needs [x] exponents to display the following token unit`
 :::

 ```